 I removed it from the hallway and brought it down to the bathroom.
 It fit the space perfectly and the best part was that it was free!
 I love a good repurposed piece!
 The mirror helped tie everything together.

 Texturing the Walls

-For the flooring, I had originally planned on going with a hexagon tile, but then we found this beautiful marble mosaic tile at Lowe’s for a great deal and decided to go with it instead.
-I’m so pleased with how it turned out!
+For the flooring, I wanted something that would make a big impact without adding a ton of cost.
+I had originally planned on going with a ceramic hexagon tile, but then we found this beautiful marble mosaic tile at Lowe’s for a great deal.
+We decided to go with it instead.

 To learn how to seal your tile grout, check out How to Seal Grout in 4 Easy Steps!